ibm-cloud-docs/containers/cs_versions_128.md

 {: #cs_versions_128}

+This version is deprecated.
+Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
+{: deprecated}

 Review information about version 1.28 of {{site.data.keyword.containerlong}}.
 For more information about Kubernetes project version 1.28, see the [Kubernetes change log](https://kubernetes.io/releases/notes/.){: external}.
 {: shortdesc}

 ![This badge indicates Kubernetes version 1.28 certification for {{site.data.keyword.containerlong_notm}}](images/certified-kubernetes-color.svg){: caption="Figure 1.
 Kubernetes version 1.28 certification badge" caption-side="bottom"}